-- 5. The creditor shall not exercise the remedies specified in paragraph 3 without the prior consent in writing of the holder of any registered interest ranking in priority to that of the creditor. - 6. (a) Article 8(2) of the Convention shall not apply to space assets. - (b) In relation to space assets the following provisions shall apply: - (i) any remedy given by the Convention shall be exercised in a commercially reasonable manner. - (ii) A remedy shall be deemed to be exercised in a commercially reasonable manner where it is exercised in conformity with a provision of the agreement between the debtor and creditor except where such a provision is manifestly unreasonable.. - 7.
+- 1. This Article applies only where a Contracting State has made a declaration to that effect under Article XXVI(2) [and to the extent stated in such declaration]. - 2. (a) Article 8(3) of the Convention shall not apply to space assets. - (b) In relation to space assets the following provisions shall apply: - (i) any remedy given by the Convention shall be exercised in a commercially reasonable manner; - (ii) a remedy shall be deemed to be exercised in a commercially reasonable manner where it is exercised in conformity with a provision of the agreement between the debtor and the creditor except where such a provision is manifestly unreasonable. - 3.
 A chargee giving ten or more working days' prior written notice of a proposed sale or lease to interested persons shall be deemed to satisfy the requirement of providing "reasonable prior notice" specified in Article 8(4) of the Convention.
 The foregoing shall not prevent a chargee and a charger or a guarantor from agreeing to a longer period of prior notice.